cha0s/crunches/README.md

   // return the number of bytes written encode(value: any, view: DataView, byteOffset: number): number

-  // get the encoded size of a value size(value: any): number
+  // get the encoded size of a value; accept an offset to calculate any relevant padding necessary size(value: any, byteOffset: number): number

 }
 ```